Bylaws of the Division of Rehabilitation Psychology

 D. The Executive Board shall meet at least once a year.

-G. In the event that there is less than a quorum present at a Board meeting, business conducted by those attending shall become official when the transactions are submitted to the absent Board members and approved by a quorum.
+F. In the event that there is less than a quorum present at a Board meeting, business conducted by those attending shall become official when the transactions are submitted to the absent Executive Committee members and approved by a quorum.

-H. The Executive Board may, by two-thirds vote, remove any officer from office.
-The Board shall name a Member, as replacement to serve the duration of the term.
+G. The Executive Board may, by two-thirds vote by the members of the Executive Committee, remove any officer from office.
+The Executive Committee shall name a Member, as replacement to serve the duration of the term.

 Section 3: Committees, Special Interest Groups and Sections

-C. The functions of Committees shall be determined by the Executive Board and/or by the President and said functions shall be prepared in writing by the designated Chairperson and submitted for approval to the Executive Board prior to the Committee's formal operation.
+D. The functions of Committees shall be determined by the Executive Board and/or by the President and said functions shall be prepared in writing by the designated Chairperson and submitted for approval to the Executive Committee prior to the Committee's formal operation.

-D. Such Special Interest groups as may be decided shall be established or dissolved by a majority vote of the Executive Board.
-The chairs of Special Interest Groups are appointed by the president.
+E. Such Special Interest Groups (SIGs) as may be decided shall be established or dissolved by a majority vote of the Executive Committee.
+The chairs of Special Interest Groups are appointed by the President.

-E. Sections may be formed by petition of 20 members and approval by the Executive Board.
-The purpose and bylaws of the sections must be approved by a majority of the petitioning members and submitted for approval by a majority vote of the Executive Board of the Division prior to the section's formal operation.
-The bylaws of the section shall also be consistent with American Psychological Association Bylaws.
+F. Sections may be formed by petition of 20 members and approval by the Executive Committee.
+The purpose and bylaws of the sections must be approved by a majority of the petitioning members and submitted for approval by a majority vote of the Executive Committee of the Division prior to the section's formal operation.
+The bylaws of the section shall also be consistent with APA Bylaws.
 A section may have officers and a board elected by members of the section according to the section's bylaws.
-Each section shall have one voting representative on the Executive Board.
-Sections can be dissolved by a majority vote of the Executive Board of the Division.
+Each section shall have one voting representative on the Executive Committee.
+Sections can be dissolved by a majority vote of the Executive Committee of the Division.

 Article V. NOMINATIONS, ELECTIONS, AND TERMS OF OFFICE